Being ghosted is not a great experience. Particularly, if you run a restaurant and have to deal with frequent cancellations or no-shows.

 Many deposit-skeptical restaurant owners are concerned about the opinions of their devoted patrons or that they will see fewer reservations.
 Since asking for money isn't always custom to all cultures, it's common to worry that deposits would turn away regulars or cause diners to believe you're cheeky.

-However, the majority of clients actually have no problem giving credit card details or making a pre paid deposit at the time of an online booking.
+However, the majority of clients actually have no problem giving credit card details or making a pre-paid deposit at the time of an online booking.
 The public has been ready to help their local hotel business since lockdown limitations were imposed, and if taking full upfront payment is the best way to do that, then the majority has demonstrated their resounding support.

-The Cons of a restaurant reservation deposit
+The cons of a reservation deposit

 Before introducing no-show fees, keep the following downsides of taking deposits in mind.